 '''

 def greet(hour):

 if hour < 12:

 print 'Good morning!'

 elif hour >= 12 and hour < 20:

 print 'Good afternoon!'

 else:

-import ipdb;ipdb.set_trace()
+import pdb; pdb.set_trace()

 print 'Good evening!'

 '''

-Load the new definition of the function into IPython by writting this code in a file and running it.
+Load the new definition of the function by writing this code in a file or a Jupyter cell and running it.
 Now, if you try greet (50) the code execution should stop at the place where you located the break-point (that is, in the print 'Good evening!' statement).
 You can now run new commands or inspect variables.
-For this purpose there are a number of commands you can use.
-The complete list can be found at http://docs.python.org/library/pdb.html, but we provide here a short table with the most useful:
+For this purpose there are a number of commands you can use2, but we provide here a short table with the most useful:

-(h)elp Starts the help menu (p)rint Prints a variable (p)retty(p)rint Prints a variable, with line break (useful for lists) (n)ext line Jumps to next line (s)tep Jumps inside of the function we stopped at c(ont(inue)) Continues execution until finding breakpoint or finishing (r)eturn Continues execution until current function returns b(reak) n Sets a breakpoint in in line n l(ist) [n], [m] Prints 11 lines around current line.
-Optionally starting in line n or between lines n, m w(here) Shows which function called the function we are in, and upwards (stack ) u(p) Goes one level up the stack (frame of the function that called the function we are on) d(down) Goes one level down the stack blank Repeat the last command expression Executes the python expression as if it was in current frame
+(h)elp Starts the help menu (p)rint Prints a variable (p)retty(p)rint Prints a variable, with line break (useful for lists) (n)ext line Jumps to next line (s)tep Jumps inside of the function we stopped at c(ont(inue)) Continues execution until finding breakpoint or finishing (r)eturn Continues execution until current function returns b(reak) n Sets a breakpoint in in line n b(reak) n, condition Sets a conditional breakpoint in in line n l(ist) [n], [m] Prints 11 lines around current line.
+Optionally starting in line n or between lines n, m w(here) Shows which function called the function we are in, and upwards (stack) u(p) Goes one level up the stack (frame of the function that called the function we are on) d(down) Goes one level down the stack blank Repeat the last command expression Executes the python expression as if it was in current frame

-Table 1: Basic pdb/ipdb commands, parentheses indicates abbreviation
+Table 2: Basic pdb/ipdb commands, parentheses indicates abbreviation

-So getting back to our example, we can type n(ext) once to execute the line we stopped at
+Getting back to our example, we can type n(ext) once to execute the line we stopped at